Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Design&Contruction.md

 breakCache is optional, and likely should always be left the default false.
 It is only being left in for debugging purposes.
 Which will return 200 OK or 417 Expectation failed (when an invalid ldap precondition fails).
 A 200 OK Body will have a result like below:

-# 9Dust Collector Blast Gate Controls
+# 9 Dust Collector Blast Gate Controls

 The blast gates look pretty simple overall, the basically turn into a contact closure.
 This is true either literally, as in the case of the iVac consumer units, or as a switched AC voltage in the case of more industrial units.